 Tin Building in the table above represents NOI from our landlord business and, as defined, excludes the impact of the Company's equity ownership interest in the Tin Building by Jean-Georges managed business which opened in the third quarter of 2022.
-Tin Building by Jean-Georges had an NOI loss of \$9.2 million for the three months ended March 31, 2023, and a loss of \$3.6 million for the three months ended March 31, 2022.
-Combined NOI related to the Tin Building landlord operations and the Company's share of NOI related to the Tin Building by Jean-Georges was a loss of \$6.7 million for the three months ended March 31, 2023, and a loss of \$3.6 million for the three months ended March 31, 2022.
+The table below presents the above NOI related to the Tin Building, which primarily represents lease payments from the Tin Building by Jean-Georges, as well as the Company's share of NOI related to its investment in the Tin Building by Jean-Georges, which primarily represents the operations of the Tin Building marketplace and includes rent expense paid to the Company.